 To compare, horse riding on the beach in the Sunshine Coast region near Brisbane is at least $150.
 And only experienced riders can go on the horses bareback into the ocean in Rainbow Beach at $300 per person.

 Would you put this Magnetic Island horse riding tour on your Australia bucket list?
 Leave a comment below!

 There is only one ranch on Magnetic Island: Horseshoe Bay Ranch.
 You will ride from the ranch across the forest to reach the beautiful Horseshoe Bay in the south of Magnetic Island.
 I found it was better to hire a car to explore Magnetic Island, but if you opt for public transport, the bus will stop not too far from the ranch.

 Magnetic Island is a 20-minute ferry ride from Townsville, in the north of Queensland on Australia’s East Coast.

 If you’re visiting Magnetic Island just for a day trip and you are travelling on a budget, I recommend staying at the Civic Guesthouse (click here for more info*) in Townsville.
-The accommodation is simple but it was clean and quiet as we needed.
+The accommodation is simple but it was clean and quiet, just what we needed.

-Do you find this article helpful?
+Do you find this article about horseriding on Magnetic Island helpful?
 Add it to your Pinterest board: